mdang/ga-lessons/css-positioning/README.md

 - Adjust element spacing using padding and margin
     - padding for spacing between objects
     - margin for spacing within objects
+- Explain what an em is and how it's different from a px
 - Position an element at a website at exact coordinates on a page
     - What styles would we give to this tag to position it at coordinates (50, 50)?
 - Create an element that is shifted by a certain number of pixels relative to its original position